dotnet/core/README.md

 ## .NET Core Platform

-The .NET Core platform is made of several components, which includes the managed compilers, the runtime, the BCL and the application model, such as ASP.NET.
+The .NET Core platform is made of several components, which includes the managed compilers, the runtime, the base class libraries, and numerous application models such as ASP.NET.

 * [.NET Core Framework](https://github.com/dotnet/corefx)